whage/thesis/thesis.md

 > [@hackernoon-s-vs-d]

 # Type systems in the real world
-In this section I'll introduce various type systems concepts and their manifestations that have practical value in common programming languages.
+In this section I'll introduce various type systems concepts from simpler to more advanced and their manifestations in languages.
+Programming languages usually have a small set of predefined types and then provide ways for the programmer to define more complex types based on the primitive ones.

+# No types - most assembly languages
+An assembly language is one where there is a strong correspondence between the language's instructions and the instructions of the machine's instruction set architecture (ISA).
+That is, most languge constructs have a 1-to-1 mapping to a CPU instruction.
+There are some so called typed assembly languages (TAL) mostly within academic circles, but most assembly code in the industry is written in untyped assembly language.

 ===
 ===